Pensions

 Tip 2 - Check who you're dealing with

 Check the Financial Conduct Authority (FCA's) register to make sure anyone offering you advice is allowed to do so.
-You can also check the FCA warning list if the firm is one the FCA are concerned about.
+You can also check the FCA warning list to see if the firm is one the FCA are concerned about.

 A firm pretending to be real is known as a 'clone firm' and may have a fake website that looks exactly like the real deal.
 Double check their contact details against the register to see if they match.